softjapan/xy_scroll/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-# dual_scroll
+# xy_scroll

-DualScroll is a Flutter widget package that enables easy implementation of two-dimensional scrollable grids.
+XyScroll is a Flutter widget package that enables easy implementation of two-dimensional scrollable grids.
 It allows you to create content that can be scrolled both vertically and horizontally.

 ## Features